openforis/sepal-doc/docs/source/setup/gee.rst

 Disconnection
 ^^^^^^^^^^^^^

-This operation is of course reversible so if you want to change account or simply remove the link beween your SEPAL account and your GEE one you can disconnect SEPAL from the GEE service.
+This operation is of course reversible so if you want to change account or simply remove the link between your SEPAL account and your GEE one you can disconnect SEPAL from the GEE service.

 Return to the user interface and click on :code:`Google account`.
 You should see the following window: